solidi/writing/29-what-is-a-principal-engineer-anyway.md

 I've had the pleasure of working closely with talented engineers who excel in their roles.
 Known as principal engineers, they are leaders in their craft.
 Here is what I observed as I worked closely with them.

-**Show the team the way with plans.** Principal engineers start with an idea and work toward team buy-in.
+**Form technical plans with the team.** Principal engineers start with an idea and work toward team buy-in.
 They orchestrate the plan by motivating other team members and collaborating closely in achieving it.
 In short, they are leaders.

 **Lead team enablement initiatives.** Typically involved in looking ahead at [upcoming technical initiatives](https://medium.com/@solidi/in-software-philosophy-is-delegation-c786dd3a16cf), they rise above complexity to find a way to lead future missions.
 When that time comes, they enable and make teams effective.